Sangria Cake Layers:

 - small piping bag & tip (for frosting)

-- Wine glass – feel free to use a plastic wine glass if you’d rather
+- Wine glass – (this set is fairly inexpensive, or feel free to use a plastic wine glass if you’d rather!)

 - I also used a Wilton icing comb on the sides of this cake – optional, but I really liked the decorative effect that it added!